DarthKoder/Star-Wars-Question-Raider/readme.md

 ---

 ## Acknowledgements
- * Code Institute for all the necessary information needed towards this project.
+ * My mentor Mitko for helping me with ideas for the game and ways to build it.
- * My mentor Mitko Bachvarov provided helpful feedback, a link to the Flexbox guide, as well as a good README template to follow.
+ * W3schools for the information online needed to help me build this game.
  * Slack community for encouragement and information.
  * My motivation for this project was my parter, who is currently an up and coming Kitchen Designer and helped me with some of the information presented on the site; along with the image of her.I wanted to create this site for her and her future career.